Simpcyclassy/secret-message/README.md

 of ​r​ length, separated by spaces.
 For phrases that are ​n​characters short of the perfect rectangle, pad each of the last ​n​ chunks with a single trailing space.

->"imtgdvs fearwer mayoogo anouuio ntnnlvt wttddes aohghn sseoau "Notice that were we to stack these, we could visually decode the ciphertext back in to the original message:
+>"imtgdvs fearwer mayoogo anouuio ntnnlvt wttddes aohghn sseoau "

+Notice that were we to stack these, we could visually decode the ciphertext back in to the original message:

 ```